passcod/mtwitter/CONTRIBUTING.md

 Tags should only be used for versions, which follow the `vN.N.N` model.
 Tags should correspond with the code as is available in [npm][se2] for that release.
 They are set by maintainers only.
+They follow [semver][se5].

 ### Commits